ansonjoswin/OIE-tool/readme.md

 |MAIL_ENCRYPTION=|tls|

-## Configure your Queue drivers so that it can send a mail.
+## Configure your Queue drivers so jobs can be scheduled.

 | Key | Values |
 |------|--------|